Peliha-ip/The-Cold-Above/README.md

 - Dreams Come True (Bring something from the dream or nightmare dimensions)
 - Who's Laughing Now (Dominate the nightmare dimension)
 - Devil's Swing (Enter the Barotherm dimension)
+- To Infinity and Beyond (Enter an atmospheric dimension)
+- SkyPainting (Light fireworks in an atmospheric dimension)